 - If you're gagging, spitting up, or making a sound that resembles a monster groaning, your tongue is way too far back along the roof of your mouth

-- If you're making a sound that resembles ahhh or uhhh, then your tongue isn't up high enough—there's too much space between your tongue and your alveolar ridge
+- If you're making a sound that resembles ahhh or uhhh, or some other vowel, then your tongue isn't up high enough—there's too much space between your tongue and your alveolar ridge

 - If you get a sound that's just like a normal breath coming out, or an audible sigh, you've got the same problem as above—your tongue isn't engaged enough